luke10x/procman/README.md

 - Supports PTY attach for interactive processes
 - Stores daemon state and logs under `~/.procman`

-### How Procman differs from [Foreman](https://github.com/ddollar/foreman) / [Honcho](https://github.com/DHH/honcho)
+### How Procman differs from Foreman / Honcho

-Procman is a PTY-aware process supervisor for Procfiles: like Foreman/Honcho in CLI usage, but it allocates pseudo-terminals per process (so you can detach them with Ctrl‑P/Ctrl‑Q), runs them as a daemon, and includes a no-TTY mode that behaves like the plain Foreman/Honcho.
+Procman is a PTY-aware process supervisor for Procfiles: like [Foreman](https://github.com/ddollar/foreman) / [Honcho](https://github.com/DHH/honcho) in CLI usage, but it allocates pseudo-terminals per process (so you can detach them with Ctrl‑P/Ctrl‑Q), runs them as a daemon, and includes a no-TTY mode that behaves like the plain Foreman/Honcho.

 CLI usage mirrors Docker Compose; think of Procman as a Docker Compose that runs processes instead of containers.